 The advanced settings optionally enables special processing when inserting text for duplicate filenames.
 This is discussed later.

-Note that if any of the advanced rename settings are enabled, the default handling of spaces in filenames as defined in Preferences - Rename - Settings - Space handling is disabled.
+Note that if any of the advanced rename settings are enabled, the default handling of spaces in filenames as defined in Settings - Rename - Settings - Space handling is disabled.

 Let's say you want to rename your files to start with the track number padded to two digits followed by a space and the tracks's title.
 Simply enter the appropriate tokens and text as follows: